-&lt;sup>2 WHO Burden of Disease, Indoor and Outdoor Air Pollution, 2014.
+2 WHO Burden of Disease, Indoor and Outdoor Air Pollution, 2014.

-&lt;sup>3 WHO Guidelines for Air Quality: Global Update 2005; WHO guidelines for indoor air quality: household fuel combustion; WHO Guidelines for indoor air quality: select pollutants; WHO guidelines for indoor air quality: Dampness and Mould.
+3 WHO Guidelines for Air Quality: Global Update 2005; WHO guidelines for indoor air quality: household fuel combustion; WHO Guidelines for indoor air quality: select pollutants; WHO guidelines for indoor air quality: Dampness and Mould.

-&lt;sup>4 These include, inter alia, Radon, [a carcinogenic], dust- and sandstorms, volcanic eruptions and forest fires.
+4 These include, inter alia, Radon, [a carcinogenic], dust- and sandstorms, volcanic eruptions and forest fires.

-(PP9 ter) Underscoring that the root causes of air pollution and its adverse impacts are predominantly socioeconomic in nature and cognizant of the need to address the social determinants of health related to development in urban and rural settings, including poverty eradication, as an indispensable element for sustainable development and for the reduction of the health impact of air pollution;

-(PP9 cinc) Emphasizing the importance of promotion, transfer and diffusion of environmentally sound technologies, particularly to developing countries, to address the health impact of air pollution;

-- (PP10) Acknowledging recent global efforts to promote air quality, in particular the 2014 United Nations Environment Assembly resolution on air quality, as well as the many national and regional initiatives to mitigate the health impacts of indoor and outdoor air pollution, and noting that regional and sub-regional co-operation frameworks provide good opportunities to address air quality issues according to the specific circumstances of each region; - (PP11) Recognizing that in order to contribute to national policy choices that protect health and reduce health inequities, the health sector will need to engage in cross-sectoral approaches to health, including adopting a health-in-all policies approach; - (PP12) Noting that WHO's air quality guidelines for both ambient air quality (2005) and indoor air quality (2014) provide guidance and recommendations for clean air that protect human health and recognizing that these need to be supported by activities, such as the promotion and facilitation of implementation; - (PP13) Acknowledging that while many of the most important and cost-effective actions against outdoor and indoor air pollution require the involvement and leadership of national governments as well as regional and local authorities, cities are both particularly affected by the consequences of air pollution and well-placed to promote healthy city activities to reduce air pollution and its associated health impacts, and can develop good practices, complement and implement national measures;
+Acknowledging recent global efforts to promote air quality, in particular the 2014 United Nations Environment Assembly resolution on air quality, as well as the many national and regional initiatives to mitigate the health impacts of indoor and outdoor air pollution, and noting that regional and subregional cooperation frameworks provide good opportunities to address air quality issues according to the specific circumstances of each region;

+Recognizing that in order to contribute to national policy choices that protect health and reduce health inequities, the health sector will need to engage in cross-sectoral approaches to health, including adopting a health-in-all policies approach;1

+Noting that WHO's air quality guidelines for both ambient air quality2 (2005) and indoor air quality3 (2014) provide guidance and recommendations for clean air that protect human health, and recognizing that these need to be supported by activities, such as the promotion and facilitation of implementation;

+Acknowledging that while many of the most important and cost-effective actions against outdoor and indoor air pollution require the involvement and leadership of national governments as well as regional and local authorities, cities are both particularly affected by the consequences of air pollution and well-placed to promote healthy city activities to reduce air pollution and its associated health impacts, and can develop good practices, complement and implement national measures;

-(PP14 bis) Acknowledging that mobilizing national and, as appropriate, international resources is important for re-tooling relevant infrastructure which contributes to air pollution reduction is an integral element of global sustainable development, and that air pollution-related health impacts can be a health-relevant indicator for sustainable development policies;
+Acknowledging that mobilizing national and, as appropriate, international resources is important for re-tooling relevant infrastructure that contributes to air pollution reduction is an integral element of global sustainable development, and that air pollution-related health impacts can be a health-relevant indicator for sustainable development policies;